District Admin Imposes Over Rs 5.2 Mln On 17,006 Profiteers In June - UrduPoint

 Following the directives of the Punjab government, the teams checked hoarding and profiteering and those found indulged in violation of the law were sent behind the bars while several persons found involved in profiteering, not displaying price lists and violating hygiene standards were also issued warnings, he added.

 He said, the special campaign would continue to ensure the provision of daily use items on controlled rates.
-These steps were being taken to provide relief to the consumers, he added.
+The steps were being taken aimed at providing relief to the consumers, he added.